bdragon300/rt-extension-webcrontab/README.md

 # Summary

-RT::Extension::WebCrontab allows to manage RT's crontab via web-interface
+RT::Extension::WebCrontab - Manage crontab in the Admin UI

 # Description

-This extension can manage rt-crontool starting and its parameters in RT's system user crontab.
-Also you can define environment variables in crontab.
+This extension allows RT administrator to manage RT's user crontab in the Admin UI.

+Features:

+* Manipulating the events rt-crontool command and its parameters
+* Manipulating the environment variables inside crontab
+* Manual launch of the rt-crontool event with printing results
+* Showing the other (non rt-crontool) events as read-only

-Web interface only available for users with SuperUser right.
+Web interface is only available for users with SuperUser right.

-# Installation

-Dependencies:
+# Dependencies:

 * RT >= 4.0.0
 * Config::Crontab >= 1.33
 * String::Escape

-Commands to install:

-  perl Makefile.PL
-  make
+# Installation

+Execute this command:

-  make install
+$ perl Makefile.PL && make && make install

 # Configuration

+The extension has no configuration itself.

 To use the extension write in RT_SiteConfig.pm following: